CHOOSING A CHURCH

 Please do not rule out the possibility of those events detailed above actually happening.
 I

 know I did, and I was wrong!
 I admit it.
-The following article describes the use of these ‘gifts’ and their outcomes.
+The following article, in this section of the website, describes the use of these ‘gifts’ and their outcomes.

 moving on though, I really want to make it clear again that I do not

-intend to downplay the relevance of traditional/ mainline,
+intend to downplay the relevance of traditional/ mainline or

 evangelical Protestant and Catholic churches, which have no involvement with the Charismatic movement, in these current times.
 Without

 doubt, even in this moderate Christian setting, some serious although more subtle faith

 and belief building stuff can be experienced.
 And it is further explained later in

 this section of the website.

 Continue to the next article, “Experiencing the Holy Spirit”.